AldairMaihuiri-svchost/AldairMaihuiri-svchost.github.io/index.md

 - **[LockBit String Deobfuscation — Affine Cipher DLL Loading](lockbit-string-deobfuscation)**
   Public teaser: how LockBit encrypts DLL names on the stack to evade IAT detection, the affine cipher reversed step by step, and a Python script replicating the decryption.
-Full analysis reserved for the book.
+The decryption scripts, full function analysis, and the complete 11-block breakdown are reserved for the book *LockBit Ransomware — Complete Static and Dynamic Analysis*.

 ---